lonslonz/grus/README.md

      PARTITION p20150301 VALUES LESS THAN (UNIX_TIMESTAMP('2015-03-01 00:00:00')) ENGINE = InnoDB,
      PARTITION p20150401 VALUES LESS THAN (UNIX_TIMESTAMP('2015-04-01 00:00:00')) ENGINE = InnoDB) */;

-When you use MySQL, you can use collectStat functions
+When you use MySQL, you can use collectStat functions like this.

     nodetps.collectStatDaily('2015-02-03 00:00:00', '2015-02-09 23:59:59');
     nodetps.collectStatHourly('2015-02-03 00:00:00', '2015-02-09 23:59:59');